 For more family-friendly swimming spots, see the 8 Best Sea Tracks & Places to Swim in Niue for Kids.

-After that, head into Alofi for some breakfast, then head north to the Talava Arches!
+After that, head into Alofi for some brunch, then head north to the Talava Arches!
 The Talava Arches Sea Track can be enjoyed at any tide, but low tide is best if you want to walk onto the reef and underneath the arch.